benahm/TestDataFactory/docs/EXAMPLES.md

 #### Create a single sObject:

-##### Create an sObject
+##### Create a Contact
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact',false);
   ```

-##### Create an sObject by providing a map to assign values to fields in the main and the related sObjects
+##### Create a Contact by providing a map to assign values to fields in the main and the related sObjects

-You can assign values to the main sObject and any related sObject, all sObjects will be created with the required fields auto-filled
+You can assign values to the main sObject or any related sObject, all sObjects will be created with the required fields auto-filled
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact', new Map<String,Object>{
     'FirstName' => 'Doe',